 If feasible, and working with your supervisor, you should begin preparations to work remotely, possibly for an extended period of time, if it becomes necessary.

-If you are well but have a sick family member at home with COVID-19, you should notify AUM Human Resources and refer to CDC guidance for how to conduct a risk assessment of your potential exposure.
-If it is an eligible family member and you need to take leave, FMLA leave does apply with the appropriate approval.
+If you are well but have a sick family member at home with COVID-19, you should notify your supervisor and the Office of Human Resources at 334-244-2641 and refer to CDC guidance for how to conduct a risk assessment of your potential exposure.
+If you need to take leave to care for an eligible family member due to COVID-19, HR can provide guidance regarding available leave options.

-No, employees are not required to submit annual (vacation) or sick leave during the alternative operating model.
-However, employees are expected to communicate with supervisors and seek approval of any absences in which they are not available for work.
+Employees may submit requests to use vacation or sick leave during the modified operating model, and are expected to communicate with supervisors and seek approval of any absences in which they are not available for work.